timestocome/Test-stock-prediction-algorithms/README.md

 Both successful and unsuccessful experiments will be posted.
 This section is things that are currently being explored.
 Completed projects will be wrapped up and moved to another repository to keep things simple.

+https://github.com/timestocome/StockMarketData Moved data and cleaning programs over here

-<b>Completed and spun off:</b>
+<b>Completed and spun off in another repository:</b>

 https://github.com/timestocome/StockMarketMovingAverage  Moving average buy/sell under/over vs buy and hold

-https://github.com/timestocome/StockMarketData Moved data and cleaning programs over here

 <b>Completed but not useful:</b>